 So here we answer your top 10 queries to enrich your knowledge about DAOs.

-Yes, it offers true decentralization, so a hierarchical management structure does not govern a DAO.
+Yes, it offers true decentralization, so a hierarchical management structure does not govern a decentralized autonomous organization.
 At the same time, it might be hard to control the group of like-minded people within a DAO since, in the democratic community, anyone can gather to contribute ideas and works.
 But it is possible to regulate or at least standardize the smart contracts in which the DAO rules are programmed.
 The creator of a DAO can use these rules to govern the DAO autonomously.

 Related article: What are the different types of DAOs?